What to know about psoriatic arthritis mutilans

 Treatments and home remedies

-There is no specific treatment for PsA mutilans itself, but effective treatments for PsA can help slow or stop joint damage and bone loss.
-Treatment options include:
+There is no specific treatment for PsA mutilans, but treatments for PsA can help slow or stop joint damage and bone loss.

 Nonsteroidal anti-inflammatory drugs